 Concerning the prevention and fight against terrorism (Pillar II), Switzerland is implementing the Recommendations of the Financial Action Task Force (FATF) related to the Money Laundering and Terrorist Financing, and has effective legislation to permit rapid co-operation in the sphere of mutual legal assistance in criminal matters, in particular for the purpose of blocking funds.
-It has also introduced a federal law on the allocation of confiscated assets (LVPC),2 which lays down the procedure for dividing those assets between Switzerland and foreign States.
+It has also introduced a federal law on the allocation of confiscated assets (LVPC), which lays down the procedure for dividing those assets between Switzerland and foreign States.

 Switzerland is encouraging and strengthening international and inter-institutional co-operation and coordination, supporting global or regional initiatives and events related to prosecution (bringing terrorists to justice), investigation (special investigation techniques) or the financing of terrorism.
-During its Chairmanship of the OSCE in 2014, Switzerland will put the topic of "kidnapping for ransom" on the agenda of the organisation.
-This initiative seeks to prevent the financing of terrorism by preventing States to pay ransoms to free hostages kidnapped by terrorist groups and to avoid political concessions to terrorist groups responsible for kidnappings.
-In 2014 and within the OSCE context, the issue will be discussed at the level of the security committee of the OSCE, on the occasion of the international CT conference of Interlaken, and will be the main topic of the regional workshop with the Mediterranean partners in Malta.
+During its Chairmanship of the OSCE in 2014, Switzerland has put the topic of "kidnapping for ransom" (KFR) on the agenda of the organisation, with the objective to prevent the financing of terrorism by preventing States to pay ransoms to free hostages kidnapped by terrorist groups and to avoid political concessions to terrorist groups responsible for kidnappings.
+The issue was discussed within a dedicated panel during the international CT conference of Interlaken in April 2014, and has been the main topic of the regional workshop with the Mediterranean partners in Malta in September 2014.

 Switzerland contributes to the strengthening of the UN system concerning the capacity-building of the States to prevent and combat terrorism (Pillar III).
 It supports notably the global and regional work and initiatives of the UNODC, the GCTF and the OSCE.
-In 2013, Switzerland supported the development of capacity-building and best practices within this regional organisation by contributing to the drafting, translation and launch of a guidebook entitled "Preventing Terrorism and Countering Violent Extremism and Radicalisation that Lead to terrorism".
-It also sponsored the organisation of a workshop dedicated to special investigation techniques, co-organised by the UN Security Council Counter-Terrorism Committee Executive Directorate (CTED), the OSCE, the Council of Europe and the League of Arab States.
+In 2013 and 2014, Switzerland supported the development of capacity-building and best practices within this regional organisation by contributing to the drafting, translation and launch of a guidebook entitled "Preventing Terrorism and Countering Violent Extremism and Radicalisation that Lead to terrorism".

 Finally, the respect of human rights and the rule of law (Pillar IV) is the fundamental basis for Switzerland in the fight against terrorism: it is essential that the counterterrorism efforts and policies are carried out within the framework of international law and particularly of human rights, maintaining a balanced approach between prevention and repression.
-During its Chairmanship of the OSCE in 2014, issues relevant to accountability, transparency and legality in the fight against terrorism shall be discussed at the aforementioned Interlaken conference.
-Switzerland is also supporting a training on human rights and counter-terrorism for police officers from South Eastern Europe and the South Caucasus.
-This programme has been developed by ODIHR.
+During its Chairmanship of the OSCE in 2014, issues relevant to accountability, transparency and legality in the fight against terrorism were discussed at the aforementioned Interlaken conference.
+Switzerland is also supporting training on human rights and counter-terrorism for police officers from South Eastern Europe and the South Caucasus.
+This programme has been developed with the participation of ODIHR.

 Switzerland systematically implements the decisions of the Sanctions Committee of the United Nations Security Council and supplies financial intermediaries with the lists of names of individuals or organisations provided by other countries.
-Switzerland is convinced that targeted sanctions are an important tool to maintain peace and security Targeted sanctions must be consistent with fundamental due process rights if there is to be any guarantee that they will be fully implemented by the member States of the United Nations.
+Switzerland is convinced that targeted sanctions are an important tool to maintain peace and security.
+Targeted sanctions must be consistent with fundamental due process rights if there is to be any guarantee that they will be fully implemented by the member States of the United Nations.
 Switzerland, together with the Group of Like-Minded States on Targeted Sanctions, plays a crucial role in the improvement of procedural safeguards relating to the sanctions regime of the UN Security Council, leading to the creation of an the office of the Ombudsperson in 2009.
 Switzerland and the Group of Like-Minded States continue to advocate for further improvements.